krakos-afk/econtract_api/README.md

 - Protect secrets (never commit secrets; use environment variables or external secret stores)
 - Keep OpenSSL and libpqxx up to date

-## Roadmap
-- [ ] Add tests (unit/integration)
-- [ ] Add configuration system and sample env file
-- [ ] Add logging and metrics
-- [ ] Add containerization (Dockerfile, Compose)
-- [ ] Expand API endpoints and documentation

-## Contributing
-- Use feature branches and Conventional Commits (e.g., feat:, fix:, docs:, chore:)
-- Open a PR with a clear description and link to any relevant issues

 ## License
 MIT.
 See LICENSE.